Structure-Dynamics Correlation and Its Link to Fragility and Dynamic Heterogeneity: RESULTS

 \subsection{Dynamic heterogeneity and structure-dynamics correlation}

 In the literature, dynamical heterogeneity is characterised using several complementary approaches.
 In this study, we employ the logarithm of the distribution of single-particle displacements at the $\alpha$- relaxation time, expressed as, $P(log_{10}(\delta r(t=\tau_{\alpha}))=ln(10)4\pi \delta r^{3}G_{s}(\delta r,t)$ which is related to the self-part of the van Hove correlation function, $G_{s}(\delta r,t)$ \cite{Flenner2005_pre}.
 In addition, we analyse two commonly used dynamical measures: the four-point dynamic susceptibility $\chi_4$,\cite{Flenner2014_prl}, and the non-Gaussian parameter $\alpha_2$ \cite{Rahman1964_review}.
 Systems exhibiting stronger dynamical heterogeneity typically show a pronounced long tail in, $G_{s}(\delta r,t)$ and a double peak structure in $P(log_{10}(\delta r(t=\tau_{\alpha}))$, and both the $\chi_{4}$ and the $\alpha_{2}$ are found to have higher values \cite{Barrat2010_soft,Lacevic2003_jcp, Flenner2014_prl,Kob1997_prl}.
-To further probe dynamic variability, we also examine the distribution of particle mobility $\mu$ obtained from isoconfigurational ensemble simulations.
+To further probe dynamic variability, we also examine the distribution of particle mobility $\mu$ obtained from isoconfigurational ensemble simulations as $\mu^{j}(t) = \frac{1}{N_{\text{IC}}} \sum_{i=1}^{N_{\text{IC}}} \left| \mathbf{r}_{i}^{j}(t) - \mathbf{r}_{i}^{j}(0) \right|$, where $\mu^j(t)$ is the average displacement of the $j^\text{th}$ particle over $N_{\text{IC}}$ isoconfigurational trajectories at time $t$.
 The mobility distribution, $P(\mu)$ is not identical but similar to the $4\pi \delta r^{2} G_{s}(\delta r,t)$.
 The former represents a averaged measure of motion over many velocity realizations and thus suppresses some of the heterogeneity captured in the latter.
 Along with the distribution of $\mu$, we also calculate the distribution of the $\alpha$- relaxation time from the single particle overlap function, where the overlap function is averaged over the different velocity realizations.
 In Fig.\ref{Fig_hetero_lj} we plot the functions for the LJ system, in Fig.\ref{Fig_hetero_wca} we plot the same for the WCA system and in Fig.\ref{Fig_hetero_ksys} we plot them for the modified LJ $(q,p)$ system.